Gothic fiction: Nineteenth-century Gothic fiction

-The genre was also a heavy influence on mainstream writers such as Charles Dickens, who read Gothic novels as a teenager and incorporated their gloomy atmosphere and melodrama into his own works, shifting them to a more modern period and an urban setting; for example in Oliver Twist (1837–1838), Bleak House (1854) and Great Expectations (1860–1861).
-These works juxtapose wealthy, ordered and affluent civilisation with the disorder and barbarity of the poor in the same metropolis.
-Bleak House in particular is credited with introducing urban fog to the novel, which would become a frequent characteristic of urban Gothic literature and film (Mighall 2007).
-Miss Havisham from Great Expectations, a bitter recluse who shuts herself away in her gloomy mansion ever since being jilted at the altar on her wedding day, is one of Dickens’ most Gothic characters.
+The genre also heavily influenced writers such as Charles Dickens, who read Gothic novels as a teenager and incorporated their gloomy atmosphere and melodrama into his works, shifting them to a more modern period and an urban setting; for example, in Oliver Twist (1837–1838), Bleak House (1852–1853) and Great Expectations (1860–1861).
+These works juxtapose wealthy, ordered, and affluent civilization with the disorder and barbarity of the poor in the same metropolis.
+Bleak House, in particular, is credited with introducing urban fog to the novel, which would become a frequent characteristic of urban Gothic literature and film.
+Miss Havisham from Great Expectations is one of Dickens' most Gothic characters.
+The bitter recluse shuts herself away in her gloomy mansion ever since being jilted at the altar on her wedding day.
 His most explicitly Gothic work is his last novel, The Mystery of Edwin Drood, which he did not live to complete and was published unfinished upon his death in 1870.
 The mood and themes of the Gothic novel held a particular fascination for the Victorians, with their obsession with mourning rituals, mementos, and mortality in general.

 Irish Catholics also wrote Gothic fiction in the 19th century.
 Although some Anglo-Irish dominated and defined the subgenre decades later, they did not own it.
 Irish Catholic Gothic writers included Gerald Griffin, James Clarence Mangan, and John and Michael Banim.
-William Carleton was a notable Gothic writer, but he converted from Catholicism to Anglicanism during his life.
+William Carleton was a notable Gothic writer, and converted from Catholicism to Anglicanism.

-In Germany, Jeremias Gotthelf wrote The Black Spider (1842), an allegorical work that uses Gothic themes.
+In Switzerland, Jeremias Gotthelf wrote The Black Spider (1842), an allegorical work that uses Gothic themes.
 The last work from the German writer Theodor Storm, The Rider on the White Horse (1888), also uses Gothic motives and themes.

 After Gogol, Russian literature saw the rise of Realism, but many authors continued to write stories within Gothic fiction territory.
-Ivan Sergeyevich Turgenev, one of the most celebrated Realists, wrote Faust (1856), Phantoms (1864), Song of the Triumphant Love (1881) and Clara Milich (1883).
+Ivan Sergeyevich Turgenev, one of the most celebrated Realists, wrote Faust (1856), Phantoms (1864), Song of the Triumphant Love (1881), and Clara Milich (1883).
 Another classic Russian Realist, Fyodor Mikhailovich Dostoyevsky, incorporated Gothic elements into many of his works, although none can be seen as purely Gothic.
 Grigory Petrovich Danilevsky, who wrote historical and early science fiction novels and stories, wrote Mertvec-ubiytsa (Dead Murderer) in 1879.
 Also, Grigori Alexandrovich Machtet wrote "Zaklyatiy kazak", which may now also be considered Gothic.

 The 1880s saw the revival of the Gothic as a powerful literary form allied to fin de siecle, which fictionalized contemporary fears like ethical degeneration and questioned the social structures of the time.
-Classic works of this Urban Gothic include Robert Louis Stevenson's Strange Case of Dr Jekyll and Mr Hyde (1886), Oscar Wilde's The Picture of Dorian Gray (1891), George du Maurier's Trilby (1894), Richard Marsh's The Beetle (1897), Henry James' The Turn of the Screw (1898), and the stories of Arthur Machen.
+Classic works of this Urban Gothic include Robert Louis Stevenson's Strange Case of Dr. Jekyll and Mr. Hyde (1886), Oscar Wilde's The Picture of Dorian Gray (1891), George du Maurier's Trilby (1894), Richard Marsh's The Beetle (1897), Henry James' The Turn of the Screw (1898), and the stories of Arthur Machen.